pelican-plugins/linkclass/README.md

 ## Installation

-This plugin is available as a at PyPI:
+This plugin [is available as package](https://pypi.org/project/pelican-linkclass/) at PyPI:

 ```
 pip3 install pelican_linkclass